-Jesuit Father Joe Tetlow currently resides in St Louis, Missouri as writer-in-residence.
-He also continues his ministry giving retreat and workshops in ignatian spirituality throughout the United States.
+Jesuit Father Joe Tetlow has returned to Montserrat Jesuit Retreat House as writer-in-residence.
+He is also continuing his ministry giving workshops in ignatian spirituality with the Ignatian Spirituality Institute.

 Born in New Orleans in 1930, Tetlow began seminary training just after World War II, completing licentiates in both Philosophy and Theology from Pontifical Faculties.
 His doctoral work in America social and intellectual history at Brown University focused on the development of American Catholic spirituality.
 Tetlow served eight years in Rome as head of the Society of Jesus Secretariat for Ignatian Spirituality, guiding the efforts of 250 Jesuit retreat houses worldwide and editing the Review of Ignatian Spirituality.
 Before moving to St Louis, he served as director of Montserrat Jesuit Retreat House in Lake Dallas, Texas.